 Radiative transfer models to compute unapodised radiances are not currently used operationally, but their development anticipates a possible future need.
 It was noted that for Principal Component based fast RT model the simulation of unapodised radiances is already available as a standard feature.
 This is not the case for the more conventional optical depth based fast RT models.

-Alternative methodologies were also discussed, e.g. deapodisation - all channels only.

-Clarification is needed regarding the convolution of the monochromatic spectra.
+The group also discussed alternative methodologies to simulate unapodised radiances but these were deemed to be too computationally expensive (e.g. deapodisation requires the simulation of the full apodised spectrum).
+It was also noted that some clarification is needed as with regard to the convolution of the monochromatic spectra (e.g. the treatment of the band edges in the Fourier transform).